Stock Glulam Resources

 Stock glulam beams offer cost-effective performance in a wide range of applications — and because they are cut to length when ordered, there is virtually no waste.
 Learn more about this framing workhorse:

-- Glulam Beams and the New Home — Glulam holds strong and spans long: ridge and rafter beams, floor beams, columns, window headers, garage door headers and portal frames, and more
+- Glulam and the New Home — Glulam holds strong and spans long: ridge and rafter beams, floor beams, columns, window headers, garage door headers and portal frames, and more

 - Common Misconceptions About Glulam Beams — More than just a pretty face, glulam beams are ideal for a range of framing applications